aspose-total/Aspose.Total-Products/total/en/net/conversion/pdf-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render PDF to XLSB" h2="Export PDF File to XLSB via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of APIs that enables developers to easily convert PDF files to XLSB within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of APIs provides a powerful and efficient way to convert PDF files to XLSB without any hassle.

+The process of converting PDF to XLSB involves two steps.
+Firstly, Aspose.PDF for .NET API can be used to export PDF to XLSX.
+This API provides a wide range of features that enable developers to manipulate PDF documents in various ways.
+It also provides the ability to convert PDF to XLSX format.

+Once the PDF is converted to XLSX, Aspose.Cells for .NET API can be used to convert XLSX to XLSB.
+This API provides a comprehensive set of features that enable developers to create, manipulate and convert spreadsheets in various formats.
+It also provides the ability to convert XLSX to XLSB format.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert PDF file to XLSB within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export PDF to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLSB.
+Using Aspose.Total for .NET, developers can easily convert PDF to XLSB within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of APIs provides a powerful and efficient way to convert PDF files to XLSB without any hassle.
+It also provides a wide range of features that enable developers to manipulate PDF documents and spreadsheets in various ways.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}